-A Declaration of Trust (Trust Deed) is a legally binding document stating how property is owned.
-The declaration should set out the contributions that each person has made to the purchase of the property, who owns what and what happens in the event of someone wishing to move on.
+Our Trust Deed solicitors will guide you through the process when it comes to starting the process of a Declaration of trust.
+The declaration of trust should set out the contributions that each person has made to the purchase of the property, identifying who owns what, and what happens in the event of someone wishing to move out.

 Thank you all for your support, patience and understanding during a difficult time.